-To narrow your search results, use some of the "Refine results" options on the left hand side:
+To narrow your search results, use some of the options on the left hand side:

-5. The text next to the icon is where you click to connect to an online resource.
-If you are connecting from off campus you will be prompted to enter your UTORid & password.
+2. The button is where you click to connect to an online resource.
+If you are connecting from off campus you will be prompted to enter you UTORid & password.

 Most University of Toronto libraries use a system called Library of Congress to organize books on the shelf.

-To find your book, you will need to know its call number & which library it can be found in.
+To find your book, you will need to know its call number and which library it can be found in.

 Start at the library homepage.
 Hover your cursor over Quick links & select Course reserves

 Click on the reserve item you need.
-Write down the call number on the far left hand side but also take note of 1) the library and 2) the location of the item within the library e.g. course reserves or stacks.
+Write down the call number but also take note of the library and the location of the item within the library i.e. (course reserves or stacks).

 University of Toronto Libraries